laurence6/base_unicode/README.md

 base_unicode encodes arbitrary data into Unicode characters.
 Unicode character table can be specified by user.

-Note: This scheme is not efficient for storage space.
-The output is a little shorter than that of base64 (7% shorter using default Unicode character table).
+Note: Depends on the Unicode character table used, this scheme may be inefficient for storage.
+Using default table, the output is a little shorter than that of base64 (7% shorter).

 ## Unicode character table

 The user can specify a Unicode character table for encoding and decoding.
 A default table with Chinese characters is embedded, and its content can be found in file `default_table.txt`.

+You can also use the index table of base64, which can be found in `base64_table.txt`.

+    ./base_unicode -t base64_table.txt [FILE]

 Recommended table length is a power of two.

-Please do not use characters between 0x20 ~ 0x60.
-(This may be fixed in the future.)

 ## Usage